Alusus/ExtendedNet/readme.md

 func post(postedData: ptr[array[Char]]): Bool
 ```

-This function make post request with the posted Data to the website.
+This method make post request with the posted Data to the website.

 `postedData` the data to be sended to the website.